marmelab/react-admin/docs/Inputs.md

 export default addField(MyDateInput, { parse, format });
 ```

-For more details on how to use redux-form's `<Field>` component, please refer to [the redux-form doc](http://redux-form.com/6.5.0/docs/api/Field.md/).
+For more details on how to use react-final-form's `<Field>` component, please refer to [the react-final-form doc](https://github.com/final-form/react-final-form#field--reactcomponenttypefieldprops).

 Instead of HTML `input` elements or material-ui components, you can use react-admin input components, like `<NumberInput>` for instance.
 React-admin components are already decorated by `<Field>`, and already include a label, so you don't need either `<Field>` or `<Labeled>` when using them: